 Then Building Information Modeling (BIM) picked up in popularity and has been a boon to construction, despite its limitations—one of which is that BIM models can’t be automatically updated to reflect what is actually being built after a job gets going.

 Still, we’re entering an era when 3D designs in the form of CAD and BIM are commonplace, and virtual reality—along with its close cousins, mixed reality and augmented reality—is on the verge of fusing technology and construction in some fundamental new ways that could change the way we measure, design, collaborate and even build.

 What are VR/AR/MR?

-For those who’ve had their head in the sand about virtual reality and construction, waiting for a major shift, here’s a little groundwork.
+For those who’ve had their head in the sand about virtual reality in construction, waiting for a major shift, here’s a little groundwork.

 Virtual reality (VR) means you’re looking into “glasses” (which are part of a pretty hefty headset) and seeing a virtual world.
 Mixed reality (MR) means you’re looking through similar glasses and seeing something virtual overlaid onto the real world.
 (Augmented reality, or AR, technically means holding up a device such as a smartphone or tablet to view the real world through its camera lens, with a virtual overlay—so the experience is less immersive.)

 It’s not just fantasy: augmented reality for construction projects is becoming possible.
 McCarthy Building Companies Inc., the award-winning St. Louis-based contractor that ranked twentieth in the ENR Top 400 last year, has been actively looking toward virtual technologies to aid in construction efficiency and quality for the past few years.